ORIX: Orchestration of RIS with xApps for Smart Wireless Factory Environments: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 This article has presented ORIX, a new framework that integrates RISs into the O-RAN ecosystem for SWF environments.
-By combining an O-RAN–compliant RIS control interface, a 3GPP-based InF channels of the RIS simulator extended for industrial scenarios, and practical optimization strategies, ORIX enables realistic modeling, experimentation, and evaluation of RIS-assisted SWF deployments.
+By combining an O-RAN-compliant RIS control interface, a 3GPP-based InF channels of the RIS simulator extended for industrial scenarios, and practical optimization strategies, ORIX enables realistic modeling, experimentation, and evaluation of RIS-assisted SWF deployments.
 The framework bridges the gap between theoretical advancements and industrial practice by providing a playground to test RIS designs, placement strategies, and orchestration mechanisms within an open and interoperable O-RAN architecture.
+Furthermore, RIS deployment offers significant performance gains in dense clutter scenarios (InF-DL/DH) by mitigating obstacles through virtual LoS, whereas the improvements are marginal in elevated transceivers (InF-HH), suggesting operators should prioritize the RIS for floor-level assembly lines rather than overhead systems.
+While higher RIS elements yield greater performance improvements, the RIS design is constrained by the frequency-dependent geometric aperture, requiring a careful balance between beamforming gains and physical installation feasibility.
+Regarding operational trade-offs, practical RIS control strategies must align with the factory's mobility profile: the codebook-based approach provides low-latency coverage in dynamic environments, while iterative optimization delivers superior precision in static, high-throughput zones.
 Together, these efforts will help realize the full potential of RIS-aided O-RAN systems in delivering flexible, reliable, and high-performance wireless connectivity for next-generation industrial environments.